Drewgee/DrewgeeRepo/ISS-Tagging-Conventions.md

 # Tagging Convention
-A configuration manager or administrator may tag for a baseline or milestone using git to emphasize a significant event. below are the naming convention for all ISS GitHub repositories.
+A configuration manager or administrator may tag for a baseline or milestone using git to emphasize a significant event.
+Below are the naming convention for all ISS GitHub repositories.
 ## Baseline Tag

 **Naming convention**: ISS-rel-**\<version number>**